-Special Topics is a course that allows professors to explore topics not covered in current Music and Music Industry course curriculums.
+Special Topics is a course that allows professors to explore topics not covered in the current Music Industry course curriculum.
 This allows professors to explore new and timely topics without the restrictions of creating a permanent course.

 MUS 301 - Counterpoint I